GMOD/cram-js/README.md

 -   Reads CRAM 3.x and 2.x
 -   Does not read CRAM 1.x
--   Can use .crai indexes out of the box, for efficient sequence fetching, but also has an index API that would allow you to use it with other index types
+-   Can use .crai indexes out of the box, for efficient sequence fetching, but also has an [index API](#craiindex) that would allow use with other index types

 ## Install